flukadocker/F4D/README.md

 3. Delete the ```fluka*.tar.gz``` file in the scripts folder.

-3. Download the latest scripts.
+3. Delete all in you Docker directory and redownload the latest scripts.

 # More information on Docker in general